Esser50K/ASCIIPlayer/README.md

 You can choose to display the original video with `opencv` with `--show true`

 You can also choose to invert the shades of the ascii video with `--inv true`

+### Webcam Usage

+To use your webcam as video source simply specify the video input device index, most likely it is `0` unless you have multiple ones in which case  you  can just bruteforce your way through until you find it.

 ## Cython Version Usage